AstarNetwork/astar-docs/docs/use/user-guides/create-wallet.md

 <img width="800" alt="1" src="https://user-images.githubusercontent.com/77480847/186840773-5874ba05-a067-4204-b72f-3f1017de85b7.png" />
 <img width="800" alt="2" src="https://user-images.githubusercontent.com/77480847/186840936-692dc1f3-c5a8-450f-813c-6067c60f8cc2.png" />

-You will interact with our Astar native address when using WASM dApps are ready or our dApps Staking page.
+You will interact with our Astar native address when using Wasm dApps are ready or our dApps Staking page.
 Using this address requires another extension than MetaMask.
 We recommend using the Polkadot JS extension if you are new to the ecosystem.

 ## Astar Portal